Ocean Mixing and Stirring

 Note: Please do not use the data, text, or images contained on this site without prior permission.

-LIDAR Studies of Small-Scale Lateral Dispersion
+Lidar Studies of Small-Scale Lateral Dispersion

 (Jointly funded by ONR and NSF, in collaboration with NAVAIR)